You will not have a trial immediately. A few things will occur before the trial.

 As a general matter you should comply with a subpoena.
 If you are served with a subpoena, and you believe it was issued in error, is unreasonable or oppressive, or was not properly served, you may file a Motion To Quash the subpoena with the Court.
 If you fail to appear as directed by a subpoena, you may be found to be in contempt of Court.
 See Rule 147(e).

 Yes.
-The Tax Court will issue a Standing Pretrial Order in a regular case or a Standing Pretrial Notice in an S case.
+The Tax Court will issue a Standing Pretrial Order in a regular case or a Standing Pretrial Order For Small Tax Cases.
 Read this order or notice from the Tax Court carefully and keep a copy.
 The Standing Pretrial Order or Notice has very specific instructions about getting ready for trial.
 One of the provisions of the Standing Pretrial Order (sent to petitioners in regular cases) is that you must file a pretrial memorandum.
 The Standing Pretrial Notice (sent to petitioners in S cases) states that you should submit a pretrial memorandum.
 The Court encourages all parties to submit a pretrial memorandum.
 You should look at the Standing Pretrial Order or Notice and the form attached, which shows what a pretrial memorandum looks like.
 The pretrial memorandum can be very helpful in organizing and preparing your case.
 The pretrial memorandum may also help the Judge to understand your position.
 The Standing Pretrial Notice also tells you what you need to do to settle your case and how to stipulate facts if you do not settle.

 Depending upon the city in which your trial will take place, the Tax Court may send you a letter from a tax clinic inviting you to talk with one of the clinic’s attorneys or law students.
 If you qualify on the basis of certain income standards, the clinic may agree to represent you in your trial.
 Generally there is no fee for this representation.
 Many petitioners who are represented by a clinic representative are able to settle their cases with the IRS.
 The tax clinics are not part of the IRS or the Tax Court; they are totally independent and prepared to help you to fairly resolve your tax dispute with the IRS.